eeditiones/tei-examples/README.md

 ## Demo Collection

 TEI Publisher provides a community-curated Demo Collection of encoded TEI samples of varied material.
-All the examples have been based on existing material from real editorial projects.
+All the examples have been based on existing material shared by real editorial projects.
 It has proven a very useful resource for showcasing the possibilities of using TEI Publisher as an open source publishing platform but also as a repository of best-practice TEI encodings for numerous practical applications.

 The Demo Collection has truly grassroot origin and spirit and we'd love to see as many interesting examples from varied domains as possible.
 Everyone is invited to contribute a sample which demonstrates either a type of encoding or manner of presentation that is not yet covered.
 Please read the guidelines for contributions below.